chrisdimaio/id-server/README.md

 ```

 ### Configure It
-To configure id-server modify the contents of *src/main/resources/configuration/idserver.json*
+To configure id-server, modify the contents of *src/main/resources/configuration/idserver.json*
 ```json
 {
   "http.port": 8080,